camunda-community-hub/kafka-connect-zeebe/README.md

 If you want to connect to Camunda Cloud, you can use these properties:

 - `zeebe.client.cloud.clusterId`: Cluster ID you want to connect to.
 The Cluster must run on the public Camunda Cloud
+- `zeebe.client.cloud.region`: If you don't connect to the default region (`bru-2`) you can specify the region here
 - `zeebe.client.cloud.clientId`: Client ID for the connection.
 Ideally, create dedicated client credentials for this communication using the Camunda Cloud Console.
 - `zeebe.client.cloud.clientSecret`: The Client Secret required
 - `zeebe.client.requestTimeout`: timeout in milliseconds for requests to the Zeebe broker; defaults to `10000` (or 10 seconds)